michael-rutledge/.rut_profile/README.md

 1. If you want to utilize your own environment variables, edit the script called `customEnv.sh`.
 It is automatically created by the `link.sh` file.
 This way, I don't encroach on any environment variables you might want to use.
-Examples of good variables for you to use:

-    *   `CDPATH`: works like the `PATH` variable except for `cd`, allowing you to change into a directory that is far away from your relative location.
-For example, instead of calling `cd ~/Desktop/repos/yourFavoriteRepo` when you are in `~/Documents/projects/somewhereFarAway`, you can set your `CDPATH` to `.:~:~/Desktop/repos` so when you call `cd`, each directory given in `CDPATH` will be checked, meaning you can just call `cd yourFavoriteRepo`.
-(Make sure to always include `.` in your `CDPATH`.
-Otherwise you won't be able to call `cd` normally because it won't check your local directory)

 ---
 ### .vimrc